 The team at Philadelphia VIP, which works to provide quality volunteer legal services and ensure access to justice for low income Philadelphians, is working from home and their trainings and events are moving to phone or video conference call when feasible.
 As ever, small businesses and nonprofit organizations can apply directly for legal assistance.

 Philadelphia Volunteer Lawyers for the Arts is continuing to provide legal services for the arts and culture community, but has amended intake procedures and eligibility criteria in response to the Coronavirus outbreak.

-The Public Interest Law Center, which advances the civil, social, and economic rights of communities facing discrimination, inequality, and poverty, is posting relevant news and information for the Philadelphia region on their Facebook page and on their Twitter.
+The Public Interest Law Center, which advances the civil, social, and economic rights of communities facing discrimination, inequality, and poverty, has updates on their website and is sharing relevant news and information for the Philadelphia region on their Facebook page and on their Twitter.
 Their staff is accessible and working remotely - you can reach them by email at [email protected]

 Women Against Abuse, which provides services for victims of sexual violence and domestic abuse, is working remotely and offering modified versions of many of their services.

 Women's Law Project is a state-based public interest legal center devoted to protecting and expanding the rights of women, girls, and LGTBQ+ people in Pennsylvania and beyond.
 While their offices are physically closed, they are working remotely and will respond to calls for emergency legal assistance that are submitted to their telephone counseling service, including requests related to reproductive health, paid leave, domestic and sexual violence, sexual harassment, and sex and gender discrimination in schools, the workplace, and other institutions.
 They're also sharing relevant resources on their website and on their Twitter and Facebook pages.